Disclaimer: I use affiliate links; if you make a purchase through them, I may receive a small commission at no cost to you.

 Be prepared for the weather.
 In Colorado, weather is known to change quickly and without warning.
 Unless there is lightning, shows will go on in the rain so plan accordingly.
 In addition, in the case of severe weather, you might be asked to leave the venue and return to your car until the show can continue.

-Are you planning to see a show at Red Rocks this year?
-Are there any tips that I forgot?
+What shows do you plan to see at Red Rocks this year?